 Posted in | News | Technology

-In a recent review published in the journal Clean Technologies and Environmental Policy, researchers provided a comprehensive framework that integrates policy analysis, organizational practices, and technological advancements to facilitate the adoption of low-carbon practices in the sector.
-By synthesizing findings from existing literature and empirical data gathered through expert interviews, the study seeks to offer a pragmatic roadmap for industry stakeholders, policymakers, and researchers.
+In a recent review published in the journal Clean Technologies and Environmental Policy, researchers presented a framework that integrates policy analysis, organizational practices, and technological advancements to support the adoption of low-carbon practices in the construction sector.
+By synthesizing findings from existing literature and empirical data from expert interviews, the study offers a practical roadmap for industry stakeholders, policymakers, and researchers.

 Reducing Carbon Emission in Construction with Strategic Framework